Note:

 The configuration file for this tutorial is

-format.
-The basic structure of a yaml files are pairs of keys and values
+Open this file in a text editor, alongside this notebook, to see how it is organised.
+The file is in yaml format.
+The basic structure of a yaml file are pairs of keys and values

 key : value